 Building a Legacy with the Second Generation

+John took over full ownership of the winery from his father in 2007.
 He was determined to make Jordan more eco-friendly through sustainability, to seek more diverse uses of the land, to make guests’ visits as intimate as in the early days and to continue to further elevate wine quality via more precise farming, using both new technology and empirical wisdom.

 To that end, a major undertaking to make the estate more sustainable was put into motion.
 It included such changes as reducing the winery’s energy consumption, composting all of the winery’s organic waste and installing hillside solar arrays to offset about 90 percent of the winery’s electricity usage.
 Jordan Estate remains mostly open space, left wild for the flora and fauna.
 Pollinator sanctuaries have even been created to provide more habitat for at-risk pollinators, such as native bees and the Western monarch butterfly.